webaverse/totum/README.md

 ## Motivations

-- A system which takes any token (or any URL) and manifests it as an object in a 3D MMO
+- A system which takes any URL (or token) and manifests it as an object in a 3D MMO
 - Totum transmutes blockchain data on the backend, serving composable little WASM+JS apps your browser can import()
-- Totum works permissionlessly on existing tokens.
-Connect MetaMask, have inventory.
-- Totum is pure open source web tech (as the web3 verse should be)
-- Totum is moddable; make your metaverse look and work the way you want
-- Totum integrates into game engines, which provide the game.
-- Totum works with 2D ($1K jpg) and 3D ($15K fbx) assets.
-- Token description language (.metaversefile) to declare how tokens should be presented.
+- Object description language (`.metaversefile`) to declare game presentation.
 Sword?
 Wearable loot?
 Pet is aggro?
 Think CSS/JSON for the metaverse.
+- Totum works completely permissionlessly.
+It provides a virtual lens into data.
-- RPG-style stats for each item, which have fun gameplay effects in the MMO
+- Totum supports declaring per-object components, which can have gameplay effects
+- Pure open source web tech
+- Moddable; make your metaverse look and work the way you want
+- Totum integrates into game engines, which provide the game.
+- Totum works with 2D ($1K jpg) and 3D ($15K fbx) assets.
 - Totum accepts PRs to improve the resolution of the metaverse
-- It's called Totum because it snaps together your NFTs into a total experience
+- It's called Totum because it snaps together your objects into a total experience

 ---
 ## Architecture